Kansas meatpacking workers fueled an economic boom, but many need food pantries to get by

 GARDEN CITY, Kan.
-(HPPR) — Outside an old, white two-story house in downtown Garden City, dozens of people stand in a loose row that spills out of the driveway and onto the sidewalk.
+(Kansas News Service) — Outside an old, white two-story house in downtown Garden City, dozens of people stand in a loose row that spills out of the driveway and onto the sidewalk.

 Many of them show up here at Emmaus House — the largest food pantry in southwest Kansas — every Wednesday and Friday.
 And they walk away with free boxes filled with everything from frozen bacon to salad kits to frosted cakes that sustain their families for another week.